nicoalba/mkdocs-devops/README.md

 2. Update the image field in the `mkdocs-deployment.yaml` to use the image from Docker Hub.

-3. After updating the `mkdocs-deployment.yaml`, apply the changes with:
+3. After updating the `mkdocs-deployment.yaml`, apply the changes:

     ```bash
     kubectl apply -f mkdocs-deployment.yaml
     ```

-4. Access the site:
+4. Access the site.

     If using port-forwarding: